Hahn Farm LLC – Est. 1798

 This farm has been in the family since 1798.
-We have tilled its soil and been stewards of the land.
-The 7th and 8th Generations are currently continuing to do so.
+We have tilled its soil and been stewards of the land for centuries.
+The 7th, and 8th generations are currently continuing to do so.

-Hahn Farm is a year round working farm.
-Originally a dairy farm, 25 years ago Tom Hahn began diversifying in anticipation of the trends to come.
+Hahn Farm LLC is a year round working farm.
+Originally a dairy farm, 30 years ago Tom Hahn began diversifying in anticipation of the trends to come.
 The farm began producing more hay, raising beef cattle, and Christmas Trees.
 Due to Tom’s foresight of agri-entertainment, the farm started a fall festival for families wanting to pick a pumpkin and visit for the day.
 Our farm has grown steadily each year from producing hay for the numerous horse/sheep farms in Dutchess County, to our outstanding beef, Poultry & Pork retail store, to the ever growing fall festival.
-We farm 400 acres: 200 hay, 25 fall crops, 50 field corn, 25 oats.
-We are a charter member of Hudson Valley Fresh.
+We farm over 500 acres: 65 Field Corn, 10 Sweet corn, 30 Pumpkins and various fall crops, 350 Grass hay, 50 Alfalfa hay, 300 various tomato plants; which are planted in two hoop houses, 3 acres of Spring and Summer Vegetables, 8 acres of Christmas trees and 60 acres for the pasture of our cattle, sheep, hogs and chickens.
+We are also a charter member of Hudson Valley Fresh.

 We have been raising Alpacas on the farm since 2007.
 Our small herd gives us much joy and fabulous fiber.
 We also raise two Angora Goats, Clover and Blossom, for their mohair fiber, which we use to blend with alpaca fiber.